 - It boosts your social media following.

-- It connects you to your customers and perspective customers.
+- It connects you to your customers and prospective customers.

-- It shows your expertise on the products and services you offer.
+- It shows your expertise in the products and services you offer.

 Begin with the 3 basic steps in creating your e-newsletter: